lextudio/sharpsnmp_docs/library/tutorials/aes.rst

 Bouncy Castle is an open source library that implements many algorithms, including DES and AES(CFB).

-The NuGet package ``SharpSnmpLib.BouncyCastle`` ships DES/AES privacy providers which are based on Bouncy Castle.
-They can be used on .NET Core.
+The sample projects show how to use ``SharpSnmpLib.BouncyCastle`` to enable DES/AES privacy providers based on Bouncy Castle.
+They can be used on platforms such as .NET Core.

 .. note:: Compared to built-in providers, these are slower due to Bouncy Castle implementation.
-So this extra package should only be used when necessary.
+So such should only be used when necessary.

 .. note:: AES privacy providers are available in 10.0.9 release.

-.. note:: DES privacy provider is planned for 10.0.10 release.
+.. note:: DES privacy provider is available for 10.0.10 release.

+.. note:: Starting from 11.1.0 release, such extra providers are shipped in source code only, and as part of the samples repository.

 The following code shows how to test native AES support, and choose the right provider.